Shiba Kōkan

 Shiba Kōkan (司馬 江漢), born Andō Kichirō (安藤吉次郎) or Katsusaburō (勝三郎), was a Japanese painter and printmaker of the Edo period, famous both for his Western-style yōga paintings, in imitation of Dutch oil painting styles, methods, and themes, which he painted as Kōkan, and his ukiyo-e prints, which he created under the name Harushige, but also producing forgeries of the works of Suzuki Harunobu.
 He is said to have boasted of his ability to forge the great master so well.
 He also was engaged in Western learning (Rangaku) in the field of astronomy.

-Life
+Like many other Edo period artists, Kōkan used a great variety of other names at various points in his career, though "Shiba Kōkan", "Suzuki Harushige", and close variations on those appear far more often.
+Variations include Shiba Shun (司馬峻) and Suzuki Shun, while his other names include A Fugen-dōjin, Kungaku, Rantei, and as a writer Shumparō (春波楼).

+Early life and training

 Kōkan started his artistic career at the age of 15 at the Kanō school in Edo, but left the school six years later.
 He was influenced then by Suzuki Harunobu and Sō Shiseki.
 In 1773 he met Hiraga Gennai.

+Career

 Kōkan mastered a number of very different styles, and was also a great innovator, exploring new methods and styles on his own.
-He became the first Japanese artist, in 1783, to use copperplate engraving, a print, called View on Mimeguri.
 Following Harunobu's death in 1770, Kōkan placed Harunobu's signature on a number of his own prints, which were supposedly accepted as true works of Harunobu at the time.
 Today, art historians have noted the distinctive calligraphic style of the faked Harunobu signature, the use of Western-style perspective, and the somewhat less delicate figures in works by "Harunobe" (Kōkan).

-Like many other Edo period artists, Kōkan used a great variety of other names at various points in his career, though "Shiba Kōkan", "Suzuki Harushige", and close variations on those appear far more often.
-Variations include Shiba Shun (司馬峻) and Suzuki Shun, while his other names include A Fugen-dōjin, Kungaku, Rantei, and as a writer Shumparō (春波楼).
+Although Utagawa Toyoharu's contribution to the introduction of Western-style perspective into ukiyo-e is undisputed, his handling of perspective still showed inaccuracies; it was in fact Kōkan, Toyoharu's contemporary, who as early as 1770 produced genuine linear-perspective prints, both in his forgeries of Harunobu's nishiki-e and in his own designs.
+He became the first Japanese artist, in 1783, to use copperplate engraving, a print, called View on Mimeguri.

+Kōkan, who had contact with the Dutch traders permitted to dock at Nagasaki, is credited with introducing Katsushika Hokusai to Western linear perspective.

+Western learning and cartography

 Kōkan lived in Edo, was a student of rangaku (Dutch studies) in addition to his pursuits as an artist, and interested in astronomy in particular.
-He wrote and illustrated a book on Copernicus' theories, entitled Kopperu temmon zukai (刻白爾（コッペル）天文図解, Illustrated Explanation of Copernicus' Astronomy).
+He wrote and illustrated a book on Copernicus' theories, entitled Kopperu temmon zukai (刻白爾(コッペル)天文図解, Illustrated Explanation of Copernicus' Astronomy).
 He met Hendrik Caspar Romberg, the Dutch embassy visiting the Shōgun at Edo, but visited Nagasaki only once, in 1788.